0x43eba/email-client/readme.md

 ## Features

 This is about as simple as it gets for an email client, and would not feel out of place on an ARPANET mainframe in a dusty basement somewhere in Berkeley.
+It is best run with the terminal open on full screen.

 ![image](https://github.com/user-attachments/assets/e425db4d-50ca-40b0-be0a-611d5c0ae2c0)